Tabletop RPG advice for little dragons

 Poison is an iconic part of the Medieval combat fantasy that can be a fun part of a character, but poison in DnD 5e is a bit of a mixed bag.
 How do you make a character who can reliably use poison in their attacks?
 Is poison even worth using?
 What classes and subclasses will work best for a poisoner build?

-A poisoner character can be a fun and effective in most situations, but there are some caveats to be aware of.
+A poisoner character can be fun and effective in most situations, but there are some caveats to be aware of.
 This guide covers the efficiency of poison damage in 5e and considerations for building a poisoner-type character.

 Contents